-ABB, including A level Mathematics and Physics at BB (not Use of Mathematics)
+BBB, including A level Mathematics or Physics at BB (not Use of Mathematics)

 The University will consider applicants holding/studying BTEC Extended National Diploma Qualifications (QCF; NQF;OCR) in a relevant Science or Engineering subject at 180 credits or more, on a case by case basis.
 Please contact us via the enquiries tab for further advice on your individual circumstances.